MWDelaney/trellis-github-deployment/README.trellis-template.md

 1) Clone this repository locally
 2) Run `trellis new trellis-template`
 3) Run `trellis key generate`
+4) Run `trellis vault encrypt`
-4) Document the new keys, commit the new files.
+4) Document the new keys, document the `trellis/.vault_pass` file, commit the new files.

 </details>